-In February 2022, the Compensation Committee determined that the Company had achieved the corporate goals for fiscal 2021 at 90% of target levels and funded the bonus pool at that level.
+In February 2023, the Compensation Committee determined that the Company had achieved the corporate goals for fiscal 2022 at 110% of target levels and funded the bonus pool at that level.

-In addition, the Compensation Committee assessed the individual performance of each of the named executive officers who was then serving other than the CEO, for whom the Compensation Committee believes the annual cash incentive bonus should be based entirely upon achievement of the corporate performance objectives.
-For each of the other named executive officers, their annual bonus for 2021 was determined by multiplying their target cash incentive amount by first their individual multiplier, and then the company multiplier.
-As a new employee, Mr. Wilson's pro-rated attainment was based on an individual multiplier equal to the corporate multiplier of 90%.
-The Compensation Committee determined that, for individual performance: Mr. Garcia-Parada achieved 90% of target, Dr. Patel achieved 95% of target, and Dr. Schwartz achieved 92.5% of target.
-In making its determinations regarding individual performance, the Compensation Committee considered the following achievements in 2021 for each of the named executive officers other than the CEO:
+In addition, the Compensation Committee assessed the individual performance of each named executive officer who was then serving other than the CEO, for whom the Compensation Committee believes the annual cash incentive bonus should be based entirely upon achievement of the corporate performance objectives.
+For each of the other named executive officers, their annual bonus for 2022 was determined by multiplying their target cash incentive amount by first their individual multiplier, and then the company multiplier.
+The Compensation Committee determined that, for individual performance: Mr. Garcia-Parada achieved 0% of target, Mr. Militello achieved 114% of target, Dr. Patel achieved 121% of target, Mr. Pujols 116% of target and Mr. Prabhakar achieved 120% of target.
+In making its determinations regarding individual performance, the Compensation Committee considered the following achievements in 2022 for each of the named executive officers other than the CEO: